Zaven-bot/catlog/README.md

 CatLog solves two problems at once:
 - **Anime Discovery**: Helps users track what they’ve watched, discover new shows, and visualize their viewing habits.
-- **Emotional Engagement**: Adds a virtual cat that responds to user activity—making the experience more fun, rewarding, and memorable.
+- **Emotional Engagement**: Adds cats memes that responds to user activity—making the experience more fun, rewarding, and memorable.

 This project was built as a personal portfolio piece to showcase full-stack development skills while creating something delightful and meaningful.